RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 The original work ([Zhao et al. 2023](https://arxiv.org/abs/2304.13705)) also evaluates temporal ensembling, which is later found not to be effective in $$\pi_0$$.
 This involves introducing an overlap between chunks and taking the average of the predicted actions.
 However, incorporating temporal ensembling could be useful if we want to increase the frequency of observations.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/act.png" alt="Action chunking methodology" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2304.13705" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/act.png" alt="Action chunking methodology" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2304.13705" %}

 ### Real-Time Action Chunking

 The main problem with action chunking is that we either have to have inference delays or introduce lag in the observations.
 If we use real-time with observation lag, the model doesn't see the result of the second half of the latest chunk while planning the next chunk, since those actions haven't been executed yet.
 This can cause discontinuities in the action that lead to jerky, unnatural movement at chunk boundaries.
 This delay can also be exacerbated by latency in retrieving the observations.
 It is possible to address this issue by adding the unexecuted actions to the input of the model, but the $$\pi_0$$ model doesn't seem to do this.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/chunk_discontinuity.png" alt="How delays introduce discontinuities in action chunking" class="img-fluid mx-auto d-block" width=600 source="https://www.pi.website/download/real_time_chunking.pdf" caption="This illustration shows how delays introduce discontinuities.
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/chunk_discontinuity.png" alt="How delays introduce discontinuities in action chunking" class="img-fluid mx-auto d-block" width=600 source="https://www.pi.website/download/real_time_chunking.pdf" caption="This illustration shows how delays introduce discontinuities.
 This also shows how temporal ensembling results in erroneous trajectories." %}

 [Black et al. 2025](https://www.pi.website/research/real_time_chunking) proposes an inference time solution that does not require training changes.
 The main goal is to improve consistency between chunks as simply smoothing over the discontinuities wasn’t working well enough.
 They treat generating new action chunks like an [image inpainting](https://huggingface.co/docs/diffusers/en/using-diffusers/inpaint) problem.
 This is another area where VLA research has taken advantage of image generation.